martius-lab/cluster_utils/docs/configuration.rst

     .. confval:: environment_setup.variables: dict[str]:

         Environment variables to set.
-Variables are set after a virtual/conda environment is activated, thus override environment variables set before.
+Variables are set *after* a virtual/conda environment is activated, thus override environment variables set before.
+They are also set *before* the :confval:`environment_setup.pre_job_script`: this can be useful to pass parameters to the script, e.g. to setup a generic script that changes its behavior based on the values defined in the cluster_utils config file.

     .. confval:: environment_setup.is_python_script: bool, default=true: